-12.8 - Mounting Checklist
+12.9 - Mounting Checklist

-- Combine feeder house securely connected to adapter plate on header with all locks in place. - Electrical connection between header and combine in place. - Hydraulic connection between header and combine in place. - □ Drive shafts (PTO) connected to left and right sides of combine feeder house. - Drive shaft covers are chained in place. - Reel fingers in operational position. - Optional Draw bar front axle and Transport cart removed and stored. - If optional transport cart was used and optional skid shoes were purchased, two skid shoes must be installed on the struts to which the transport was attached. - Red draw bar storage bracket and hold-down removed (if applicable). - All safety shields and decals in place and undamaged. - Hydraulic tilt control switch installed in combine cab (if purchased). - Hydraulics and air lines inspected for damage or leaks.
+- Combine feeder house securely connected to adapter plate on header with all locks in place. - Electrical connection between header and combine in place. - Hydraulic connection between header and combine in place. - □ Drive shafts (PTO) connected to left and right sides of combine feeder house. - Drive shaft covers are chained in place. - Reel fingers in operational position. - Optional Draw bar front axle and Transport cart removed and stored. - If optional transport cart was used and optional skid shoes were purchased, one shoe must be installed on the strut to which the transport was attached (see section 14.6.1 on page 51). - Red draw bar storage bracket and hold-down removed (if applicable). - All safety shields and decals in place and undamaged. - Hydraulic tilt control switch installed in combine cab (if purchased). - Gauge wheels in their operational position. - Hydraulics and air lines inspected for damage or leaks.